Connect with others who understand.

 • Healthy fats

-Unhealthy, saturated fats like those found in butter, fattier meats, and fried foods should be limited to less than 10 percent of your total calorie intake for the day.
+Try to limit unhealthy, saturated fats — like those found in butter, fatty meats, and fried foods — to less than 10 percent of your total daily calories.

 Another member wrote, “I’ve been changing my diet to include more fish and fresh vegetables.”
 “I wiped out processed foods from my diet, eating heart healthy, and cooking for my husband,” said another member whose spouse is living with follicular lymphoma.